Transformation of Prince Siddhartha Gautam to Shakyamuni Buddha

 The third truth reveals that there is a way out and that the suffering in the world can be eliminated.

-With support from his community of followers, the Buddha went on teaching the Dharma to those who would listen for another forty years.
-The end of his teaching came with his death at the age 80.
-The Buddha's final cessation (parinirvana) was the result of his understanding of suffering and the way out of this suffering.
-With his death, the Buddha attained nirvana and cessation from any future rebirths.
+With the support of the Sangha, he went on teaching the Dharma for another 40 years.
+The end of his teaching came with his death at the age of 80.
+His final cessation (Parinirvana) was the result of his understanding of suffering.
+He attained Nirvana and cessation from any future rebirths.
 He would never again be reborn because he had conquered samsara.
-The attainment of enlightenment is the focus of all Buddhist practice.
+The attainment of enlightenment is the focus of all Buddhist practices.

-Thus, Prince Siddhartha became known as Buddha, Tathagata (the Thus Come One/Thus Gone One), and spent the rest of his life teaching others.
+Thus, Prince Siddhartha became known as Buddha, Tathagata (the Thus Come One/Thus Gone One).